 The invisible threat: power surges

-Protection doesn't stop at the direct impact.
+Furthermore, protection doesn't stop at the direct impact.
 Lightning striking even several hundred meters away generates a devastating electromagnetic pulse (EMP).
 This shock wave propagates through the ground and networks, inducing voltage surges in all conductive lines: electrical cables, telephone lines, antennas, etc.

-To counter this indirect threat, a complete SPF must absolutely include surge arresters .
+Note that to counter this indirect threat, a complete SPF must absolutely include surge arresters .

-A surge protector is like a bodyguard for your electrical installations.
+It's worth noting that a surge protector is like a bodyguard for your electrical installations.
 Installed on your electrical panel, it remains dormant under normal conditions.
 But as soon as it detects a power surge, it reacts in a nanosecond to divert this excess energy to ground, protecting everything connected downstream.
 To learn more, feel free to consult our guide on the components of a lightning protection system .

 Choosing between Franklin lightning rod and ESE lightning rod

-This is not a choice to be taken lightly.
+Furthermore, this is not a choice to be taken lightly.
 The decision depends on the size of your site, the complexity of the building, the required level of security, and even installation constraints.
 Understanding what differentiates them is therefore the first step in designing truly effective protection.

 The passive principle of the Franklin lightning rod